 Switching from pop to post-hardcore, Charlie formed Fightstar in 2003, incorporating metal, alternative rock and other genres into their sound.
 In 2005, the band achieved two Top 20 singles, “Paint Your Target” (UK #9) and “Grand Unification Part 1” (UK #20), from their debut LP ‘Grand Unification’.
 The following year, Fightstar received a nomination for ‘Best British Band’ at the Kerrang!
 Awards and in 2009, their record ‘Be Human’ entered the UK Albums Chart at number 20.

 After a sold-out show at London’s O2 Kentish Town Forum, Charlie’s upcoming solo album ‘Hope Is A Drug’ can now be pre-ordered and is accompanied by his latest single, “Twice”, available on all streaming platforms.
 The majority of the album was self-produced at Charlie’s own recording studio, built from scratch during the global lockdown.
 With intimate ballads such as “I See You” and up-tempo pop songs including “Blameless” and the forthcoming single “All the Best”, the record showcases an artist confidently pushing the boundaries of a remarkable 20-year career.
-Additionally, Charlie has announced that the ‘Hope Is A Drug’ UK Tour in March and April next year comprises 15 headline shows including two dates at the new King’s Cross live music venue Lafayette.
+Additionally, Charlie has announced that the ‘Hope Is A Drug’ UK Tour in April and May this year comprises 15 headline shows including two dates at the new King’s Cross live music venue Lafayette.

 Facebook: Charlie Simpson